Turri, Sardinia

-Turri is a comune (municipality) in the Province of South Sardinia in the Italian region Sardinia, located about 60 km northwest of Cagliari and about 15 km north of Sanluri.
+Turri is a comune (municipality) in the Province of Medio Campidano in the Italian region Sardinia, located about 60 km northwest of Cagliari and about 15 km north of Sanluri.
 As of 31 December 2004, it had a population of 500 and an area of 9.6 km2.

 Turri borders the following municipalities: Baradili, Baressa, Genuri, Pauli Arbarei, Setzu, Tuili, Ussaramanna.